H-1B Lottery Reform: How the Beneficiary-Centric System Affects Your Green Card Planning

 | Conservative (multiple registrations still at some scale) | 400,000-450,000 | 19-21% |

-Even under the conservative estimate, the selection rate would improve from FY2024's approximately 15% to 19-21%, a notable improvement.
+Even under the conservative estimate, the selection rate would improve from FY2024's approximately 15% to 19-21%, a meaningful improvement.
 Under the optimistic scenario, the rate could return to FY2021 levels (30%+).

 Impact on Different Groups #

-If you were submitted by only one genuine employer with a single registration, your selection rate will significantly improve.
-The selection probability previously diluted by "one person, multiple draws" speculators now returns to a fairer level.
+If you have just one registration submitted by one genuine employer, your selection rate will improve significantly.
+The selection probability previously diluted by "one person, multiple entries" speculators will return to a fairer level.

-Most Affected: Those Relying on Multiple Registrations #
+Most Affected: Applicants Who Relied on Multiple Registrations #

-Those who submitted multiple registrations through multiple companies (including shell companies) to boost selection odds will find this strategy completely ineffective post-reform.
+Those who increased their selection probability by registering through multiple companies (including shell companies) will find this strategy completely ineffective after the reform.

 Impact on OPT-Stage Students #

-For students in the OPT (especially STEM OPT Extension) phase, improved selection rates mean increased probability of obtaining H-1B.
-However, OPT has time limits (maximum 3 years), and if not selected during OPT, a status crisis still looms.
+For students currently on OPT (especially STEM OPT Extension), the improved selection rate means a higher probability of obtaining H-1B.
+However, OPT has time limits (maximum 3 years), and if you are not selected during OPT, you still face a status crisis.

 Green Card Planning Advice During OPT